-These plastics can enter bodies through the foods we eat and the water we drink; it’s even found in table salt.
+These plastics can enter bodies through the foods we eat and the water we drink; it’s also found in table salt.
 In fact, a new study estimates that the average adult consumes approximately 2,000 microplastics per year through salt.

 So what does this mean for human health?

 As individuals, it is so important to not only to reuse and recycle our plastics but to reduce them in the first place.
 Swapping out disposables for reusables is a great first step.
 Check out our other blogs for zero waste tips and tricks.
-And if you are still unable to completely reduce your plastic footprint, let rePurpose offset the rest by using the plastic footprint calculator.
+And if you are still unable to completely reduce your plastic footprint, let rePurpose Global offset the rest by using the plastic footprint calculator.

 Start taking care of your plastic waste and go Plastic Neutral with us today.
 Do your part in helping keep the oceans safe by acting on your plastic footprint for about the price of a coffee a month!